Viewer Rating

 Combines user and critic ratings from four sources

-Based on available information, 'Article 20' does not feature any identifiable LGBTQ+ characters or themes.
-The film's narrative is centered on legal drama and self-defense, with no reported queer representation.
+The film 'Article 20' does not feature identifiable LGBTQ+ characters or themes.
+Based on available information, its narrative is centered on legal and family drama within a traditional social context, with no indication of queer representation in its plot or character arcs.

 The movie does not contain any action or adventure elements.